Mathématique: Intergalactic Gate Bridge

 McKay can’t look at her.
 Even if he could, he wouldn’t be able to see with all the salt working its way out of his eyes.
 But it’s important that she understand.
 He shakes his head.

-Still not looking at her, he nods, white-knuckling his way through this, wishing there were tech specs he could be checking.
+He nods, white-knuckling his way through this, wishing there were tech specs to check on his own personality.
 “Yeah.
 Yep.
 Yep, I’m pretty sure.”

-“But you don’t—” Carter breaks off, her expression heartbroken.
+“But you don’t—” Carter breaks off, heartbroken.
 “You don’t feel the same way?”

-And if McKay is possessed by anyone tonight, it has to be the spirit of Jack O’Neill—a metaphysical passenger he doesn’t want and probably has nothing in common with, other than, maybe, a non-romantic yet total adoration for Colonel Samantha Carter.
+And if McKay’s possessed by anyone tonight, it has to be the spirit of Jack O’Neill—a metaphysical passenger he doesn’t want and probably has nothing in common with, other than, maybe, a non-romantic yet total adoration for Colonel Samantha Carter.

-“I’ve spent entire alternate lives searching for him,” McKay whispers.
-“The ways that man gets himself lost—” His voice breaks.
+“I’ve spent entire lives searching for him,” McKay confesses.
+“In alternate universes.The ways that man gets himself lost—” His voice breaks.
 “The things I’ve done to bring him home.
-And, maybe, sometimes, we find each other in the right ways.
+It’s gotta be that sometimes we find each other in the right ways.
 Across the multiverse.”

 Carter looks at him, her expression agonized.
-“But why not this one?”
-She whispers.
+“Why not this one?” she asks.
 “Why not this universe, if you care for him so much?”

-“Because,” McKay whispers.
-“John Sheppard is more than half in love with Atlantis itself.
+“Because,” McKay says, “John Sheppard is more than half in love with Atlantis itself.
 It gets him into trouble.
 It takes him places I can’t follow.
-I don’t know how to weigh myself against a ghost city.
+I don’t know how to weigh myself against the spirit of a living city.
 A dead culture.
 Can I?
 Should I?
-I’d have to work at it to get my sexuality to fall in line.
+I’d have to work to get my sexuality to fall in line.
 I’d have to work hard.
 It might be worth it.
 But—”

 This brane of the multiverse has Jennifer Keller living on it.

-He remembers her, standing in a cave, backlit by a late-afternoon waterfall, deep in wraith territory, holding a drill.
+She flashes into his mind: standing in a cave, backlit by a late-afternoon waterfall, deep in Wraith territory, holding a drill.
+Brave and frightened.
+About to try something impossible.
+About to succeed.

 “But?”
 Carter echoes.